thejoshcrawford/thejoshcrawford.github.io/_posts/2015-01-27-create-ssl-certificate-startssl-azure-post.md

 I started this process when I needed to swap my old SHA1 cert to a SHA256 cert.
 After installing the cert and setting it in the portal my site still served the old cert.
 I thought it was a bug in the portal and tried to restart my server, stop it and start it and delete the old cert (didn't work because I had another server using it), but I still thought that there was a bug in Azure so I created a post on their forum in hopes that someone would help me out.
 After creating my post I noticed a "Search related threads" link at the top of the page that lead me to this thread [Sporadic wrong certificate being served](https://social.msdn.microsoft.com/Forums/azure/en-US/58de9b0d-da5b-4bd6-8b75-8be10a3a3553/sporadic-wrong-certificate-being-served?forum=windowsazurewebsitespreview) This thread suggested that your A record IP needs to match the virtual IP given to the website.
 I had overlooked this point an as soon as I set my A record correctly the correct certificate was serve.

 Another setback I experienced was that StartSSL was using a SHA1 intermediate certificate.
-I didn't really know how intermidiate certificates worked so I leveled up my knowledge [here](https://forum.startcom.org/viewtopic.php?f=15&t=15741)
+I didn't really know how intermidiate certificates worked so I leveled up my knowledge [here](https://forum.startcom.org/viewtopic.php?f=15&t=15741) Unfortunately I haven't been able to figure out how to remove the old intermediate certificate without re-creating a new website.
+I'll update this as soon as I get some support from Azure.

 <!---
 {% highlight css %}